Vision Zero in Norfolk

 Vision Zero Strategies

-The City is in the process of developing a draft list of strategies in coordination with the Norfolk Bicycling and Pedestrian Trails Commission.
+In coordination with the City of Norfolk Bicycling, Pedestrian, and Active Transportation Commission, we developed a list of strategies to guide local actions and decisions.
 Three overarching themes have been identified – Improve data collection & evaluation, Create safe streets for all users, and Foster a culture of safety.
-Each theme lists subsequent action items, which are the specific implementation strategies that the City will undertake to improve road safety and to help raise awareness of Vision Zero in Norfolk.
-Having a list of actionable strategies will help guide local actions and decisions and is fundamental to achieving the Vision Zero goal of eliminating all pedestrian and bicycle injuries and fatalities. *Note: Some of the strategies listed will depend on funding availability.
+Each theme lists several strategies that the City will undertake to improve road safety and to help raise awareness of Vision Zero in Norfolk. *Note: Some of the strategies listed will depend on funding availability.

 Goal, Themes & Strategies